 What this is telling us is that when LeadIQ detects that you are at 80% of your Salesforce API call limit, it will start reducing the number of API calls it makes.

-Essentially, LeadIQ will no longer automatically do API calls when you load a page of Linkedin.
+Essentially, LeadIQ will no longer automatically do that first round of API calls mentioned earlier, when you load a page of Linkedin.
 It will only do them when you actually click Capture to save them to Salesforce.
 The difference in functionality is that little blue cloud symbol will no longer appear to notify you of an existing entry in Salesforce ahead of time.
 Instead, you will see a golden cloud symbol telling you the limiter is in effect.

 > You will still be able to save to SFDC